intel/opencl-clang/README.md

 make opencl-clang -j`nproc`
 ```

-For sanity check of the built please run `make check-clang` and
+For sanity check of the build please run `make check-clang` and
 `make check-llvm-spirv`

 ### Out-of-tree build

-To build Common clang as standalone project, you need to obtain pre-built LLVM
+To build Common clang as a standalone project, you need to obtain pre-built LLVM
 and SPIR-V Translator libraries. **Note:** currently this kind of build is
 supported on Linux only.